Where to Find Cheap Food in Berlin, Germany?

 1. Imbiss (Snack) Stands

-If you’re looking for a quick and budget-friendly German meal, check out the many Imbiss stands scattered throughout the city.
-These small snack stands offer traditional German snacks like Bratwurst (grilled sausages), Bockwurst, and Kartoffelpuffer (potato pancakes) at affordable prices.
+If you want a cheap and tasty German meal, look no further than the many Imbiss stands to be found all over the city.
+These tiny snack kiosks sell the usual German munchies such as Bratwurst (grilled sausages), Bockwurst and Kartoffelpuffer (potato patties) at very reasonable prices.

 2. Traditional Beer Halls